How to Calculate Net Income (NI): Complete Guide & Formula for Businesses

 What Is Net Income?

-Net income (NI) is more appropriately called profit after tax is the dollar amount remaining to a business or individual after all expenses have been subtracted from revenue.
-DOWN FOR BUSINESS, that is: operating expenses, cost of goods sold (COGS), debt interest, and tax.
+Net income (NI) is more appropriately called profit after tax.
+It is the dollar amount remaining to a business or individual after all expenses have been subtracted from revenue.
+For businesses, that includes: operating expenses, cost of goods sold (COGS), debt interest, and tax.
 For people, it is usually what remains of gross salary after income tax and deductions have been calculated.

 It is a key metric that determines profitability and sustainability.
-The term bottom line refers to the fact that it appears at the bottom of the income statement where it has a direct effect on the financial decision making, business valuations and shareholder returns.
+The term bottom line refers to the fact that it appears at the bottom of the income statement where it has a direct effect on financial decision-making, business valuations, and shareholder returns.

 Why Is Net Income Important?